tmcgilchrist/ocaml/manual/README.md

 ```latex
 \section{Basics\label{s:basics}}
 ```
-This restriction ensures that HEVEA picks the section label when generating the header IDs.
+This restriction ensures that HeVeA picks the section label when generating the header IDs.

 A similar macro, `\lparagraph`, is provided for paragraphs.